Jingliang-Duan/DSAC-v2/README.md

 ```
 After training, the results will be stored in the "DSAC-T/results" folder.

+### Algorithm Switching
+In the "main.py/dsac_mlp_humanoidconti_offserial.py" file, you can switch between 'DSAC' and 'DSACV1' by changing the "--algorithm" parameter.

 ## Simulation
 In the "DSAC-T/results" folder, pick the path to the folder where the policy will be applied to the simulation and select the appropriate PKL file for the simulation.
 ```bash